Euroscepticism in the United Kingdom: After 1945

 Britain was urged to join and lead Western Europe in the immediate aftermath of World War II.
 The American Committee for a United Europe and the European Conference on Federation led by Winston Churchill were among the early endeveaours for European unity with British participation.
 Churchill also participated in the Hague Congress of 1948, which discussed the future structure and role of a proposed Council of Europe.
 British governments and political mainstream players, while advocating stronger integration of the Continent, did not intend to take part themselves.
 Britain never had a strong pro-European movement like the one founded in post-war Germany.
-During the postwar years up to 1954, the UK was occupied with the dissolution of its global empire.
+During the postwar years up to 1954, the UK was occupied with the decolonisation of its global empire.
 It was not among the six founding member states of the European Communities in the early-1950s (described as the "Inner Six").
 The six member states signed the Treaty of Paris, creating the European Coal and Steel Community (ECSC), on 18 April 1951; but failed to create a European Defence Community.

 Whilst after the war Churchill was an early supporter of pan-Europeanism and called for a "United States of Europe" and the creation of a "Council of Europe", he did not have Britain join the ECSC in 1951.

 We have our own dream and our own task.
 We are with Europe, but not of it.
 We are linked but not combined.
 We are interested and associated but not absorbed.